South Norfolk food waste collections

 Additionally, your rubbish bin will be cleaner, less smelly and less full.

-That’s great, but some food waste such as meat, fish, bones and dairy products, can be difficult to compost at home.
-Not everyone has the space or ability to compost, so this service is a helpful alternative.
+If you compost at home, this service can still be useful for food waste that’s not suitable for composting, such as meat, fish, bones and dairy products.
+Not everyone has the space or ability to compost, so the service can also be a helpful alternative.

 Visit the Norfolk Recycles website to learn more about home composting and access subsidised composting equipment.